What is the North Carolina Missions of Mercy?

 Who will be performing the dental services or cleanings?

 The NCMOM project is an outreach program of the North Carolina Dental Society and the primary care providers are licensed dentists, hygienists and dental assistants.
-Some care may be provided by dental students from the School of Dentistry at the University of North Carolina.
-Whenever students are providing care either teaching professors from the University of North Carolina or a designated adjunct professor supervises them.
+Some care may be provided by dental students from the state dental schools.
+Whenever students are providing care either teaching professors from their university or a designated adjunct professor supervises them.
 Students are only allowed to perform procedures that they are already qualified to perform.